vanjs-org/van/demo/terminal/README.md

 Follow the steps below to run the terminal app in your local computer:

-1. For the terminal to work, we need Deno runtime to run the server-side script.
+1. For the terminal to work, you need Deno runtime to run the server-side script.
 If you don't have Deno in your environment, you can get it installed from https://deno.land/.
 2. Clone the `van` repo, if you haven't done already:
 ```shell
 git clone https://github.com/vanjs-org/van.git